Syllabus

 R Programming:

-• Complete DataCamp: Introduction to Text Analysis in R - Chapter 1: Wrangling Text.
+• Complete DataCamp: Introduction to R - Chapter 1: Intro to Basics and Chapter 2: Vectors.
+Due by start of next class.

 Topics: